 Optimizing Your Images For Loading Fast

-Liquid Web’s Managed WordPress plan already has image compression integrated, so you can safely skip towards the section about serving scaled images.
+Liquid Web’s Managed WordPress Hosting plans already has image compression integrated, so you can safely skip towards the section about serving scaled images.

 You can see that images can have a significant impact on loading time, as GTmetrix even comes with a second recommendation tab for them.
 Serving Scaled Images is also dedicated to optimizing them for loading speed, but targeting a different challenge in using images.